Gorongosa National Park: Vegetation

 Scientists have identified three main vegetation types supporting the Gorongosa ecosystem's wealth of wildlife.
 Seventy-six percent is savanna — combinations of grasses and woody species that favor well-drained soils.
 Fourteen percent is woodlands — several kinds of forest and thickets.
 The rest is grasslands subjected to harsh seasonal conditions that prevent trees from growing.
 All three types are found throughout the system, with many different sub-types and varieties.
 Tree cover increased throughout the park in the decades following the Mozambican Civil War, likely due to the dramatic declines of large herbivores such as elephants during that period.

 Mount Gorongosa has rainforests, montane grasslands, riverine forests along its rivers, and forests and savanna woodlands at lower elevations.
 Both plateaus are covered with a kind of closed-canopy savanna, widespread in southern Africa, called "miombo", after the Swahili word for the dominant tree, a member of the genus Brachystegia.
 About 20 percent of the valley's grasslands are flooded much of the year.

 Mount Gorongosa

 In July 2010 the government of Mozambique and the Gorongosa Restoration Project (headed by the U.S.–based Carr Foundation) announced that Gorongosa Mountain would be added to the park bringing its total size to 4067 km2.
 This designation has contributed to an ongoing conflict between long-term residents of the mountain and representatives of the park.

 Wildlife

-Gorongosa is home to a large diversity of animals and plants—some of which are found nowhere else in the world.
+Gorongosa National Park is home to a large diversity of animals and plants, some of which are found nowhere else in the world.
 This rich biodiversity creates a complex world where animals, plants and people interact.
 From the smallest insects to the largest mammals, each plays an important role in the Gorongosa ecosystem.
-The park includes termite mounds used as shade by bushbuck and kudu.
+The park includes termite mounds used as shade by Cape bushbuck and kudu.

-Many of the park's large herbivore populations were greatly reduced by years of war and poaching.
-However, almost all naturally occurring species—including more than 400 kinds of birds and a wide variety of reptiles—have survived.